freebelion/HurPsy/README.md

 # HurPsy
+The center point of the HurPsy project is the WPF-based HurPsyLib library which consists of classes and controls intended to help design psychology experiments in computer environments.
+In time, there will be sample WPF projects which utilize the classes and controls from this library in various types of computer-based psychology experiments.

-A library of objects and an application to help design psychology experiments on windows environment
+The other important part of the project is HurPsyDesignApp, a WPF desktop application which will utilize the library's classes and controls to help design psychology experiments for computers, without writing code.